jazzl0ver/check_esxi_iostats/README.md

-# check_esxi_iostats
+# check_esxi_lun_iostats
-Pull esxtop counters from ESXi hosts and display them in Nagios format
+Nagios check for pulling a LUN esxtop counters from ESXi host